upsidedownlabs/upsidedownlabs.github.io/software/chords/index.rst

 Software Requirements
 *********************

-* You have to install `Chords Arduino Firmware <https://github.com/upsidedownlabs/Chords-Arduino-Firmware>`_ using arduino IDE.
+* You have to flash  `Chords Arduino Firmware <https://github.com/upsidedownlabs/Chords-Arduino-Firmware>`_ to your Arduino board using Arduino IDE.
-* For now Chords is compatible with chromium based browsers.
-To ensure compatibility with supported browsers, see :ref:`chords-browsers-compatibility`.
+* For now the Chords web application is only compatible with Chromium-based browsers.
+To check your browser compatibility, see :ref:`chords-browsers-compatibility` section of this page.

 Hardware Requirements
 *********************